Mihai-BB/Sungrow_HomeAssistant_OAuth1/README.md

 - Fully asynchronous using `aiohttp`
 - Supports automatic token refresh and retry on expired sessions
 - Written in modern Python 3.12 for compatibility with latest Home Assistant versions
+- Testes it with a Sungrow SH6.0-RT Inverter + SBR064 Battery and a DTSU666-20D5 Smart Meter.
+On all of the device, it shows common sensors
 ---

 **Contributing**